 Green’s the friendship colour for people who don’t like drama.
 It’s grass and trees and all that peaceful stuff.

 My cousin James has loads of plants.
 Green everywhere.
 His flat’s like a jungle.
 But it’s dead relaxing being there.
-We all end up round his when someone’s stressed.
+We all end up around him when someone’s stressed.

 Green friends don’t cause aggro.
 They’re just… there.
 In a good way.
 Like a really comfortable sofa.